 I am replaceable.

-If you’re like I was, seeking value in something where I was easily replaced, it’s an exhausting thing.
+If you’re like me and have sought your value in something where you’re easily replaced, it’s an exhausting thing.
 You’re always running a race you’ll never win.

 I became fully aware of this when I was working full-time after my second son was born.
 Taking time off meant someone else would be doing my job.
 We then had some changes within our childcare situation and I had to decide to either stay home or take my boys to daycare.

 Although I had a desire to be home, it still scared me.
 Where was my value if I didn’t have my career?

 If we are being completely honest anyone can do our “job,” (Well, maybe not if you’re the star NFL quarterback or the greatest physicist alive.
 I guess maybe you’re good there–you’ve got the market on that one.)
 But really, even then you’ll die one day, someone younger and better will take your place.
 That’s just all there is to it.

 (I know, I’m just full of positivity.)
 But hey, congrats, my point has arrived!

 As a mom I am irreplaceable.